Agent Mulder: To Myka's Agent Scully. Far more relaxed than the namesake. It has been said that he is the intuitive side of his partnership with Myka.

 Season 4 sees her with a more talkative role, usually with Jinks.
 Whether this is guilty over Steve's death, responsibility/shared burden of his double agency, something else, or just coincidence is an exercise for the reader.

 Really 700 Years Old: Mrs. Frederic is bonded to the Warehouse and if it dies, she dies.
 Confirmed in "No Pain, No Gain" when Claudia meets her older-looking grandson.
+"Cangku Shisi" establishes that she became Caretaker in 1898, which given her appearance would probably make her somewhere around 150 years old.

 Reasonable Authority Figure: Despite her stern and scary nature, she does value the input of her Agents and is willing to give them the benefit of the doubt in certain situations.